rb59/calendar-app/README.md

 # Calendar-App

+This is the Front end for the calendar app.
+Back end repository link: [Back end](https://github.com/rb59/calendar-app-backend)

 This project was created using React, React Redux, Node, Express and MongoDB.
 It is a simple calendar app which allows you to create events whenever you want, modify existing events, delete them or simply watch them in an agenda-like view.

 ## Installation